gameman15/Register/README.md

 	-Fixed bug: After scanning a barcode the program fails to continue

 Version 1.5r2:
 	-Fixed bug: Cash/Credit buttons on new layout do not work

+Version 1.5r3:
+	-Fixed bug: Cash/Credit buttons on new layout do not work